 Vision

 A company’s vision is what it strives to be.
 It’s the goal that everyone is working towards.
-It can give everyone working at the company a clear idea of where they should aim their focus to help the company achieve its goals.
+It can give everyone working at the company a clear idea of where they should aim their focus to help the company achieve its goals and stay aligned with its core values.

 According to a widely shared story from JFK's 1962 visit to NASA, when the president asked a janitor about his job, the man reportedly replied, ‘I'm helping put a man on the moon'—illustrating how a clear company vision aligns every team member toward the same goal.
 This illustrates that a company’s vision is the foundation necessary to give each employee an idea of the direction your organization is headed.